Challenge

 Algorithms are the foundation of AI systems and often act like “black boxes” for the people who use and affect them.
 To prevent this from happening, it is essential that the algorithms can be understood by the users, that they can understand how a certain decision has been reached and why this decision is made.
 Even more so in the case of the government, which can only function when there is trust between it and the public.
 A good administration must allow all citizens to understand the reasons for decisions and to have the possibility of challenging them.

-In democratic governments, trust is guaranteed through numerous legal safeguards.
-Regarding the obligation to make transparent the AI algorithms used in digital government services, the law establishes the right of individuals to obtain an explanation of automated decisions (RGPD) and provides for the creation of "mechanisms" so that the algorithms involved in decision-making take into account transparency and explainability criteria (Comprehensive Law 15/2022 for equal treatment and non-discrimination), but it does not establish any specific mechanism or legal instrument to do- it It only gives recommendations and leaves it up to the organizations to find the most suitable tool for:
+In democratic governments, trust is guaranteed by numerous legal safeguards.
+Regarding the obligation to make AI algorithms used in digital government services transparent, the law establishes the right of individuals to obtain an explanation of automated decisions (GDPR) and provides for the creation of “mechanisms” so that algorithms involved in decision-making take into account criteria of transparència and explainability (Comprehensive Law 15/2022 for equal treatment and non-discrimination), but does not establish any specific mechanism or legal instrument to do so.
+It only gives recommendations and leaves it to the discretion of the organizations to find the most suitable tool for:

 • provide meaningful information about the logic of the algorithms used as well as the expected consequences, which is clear and uses understandable language,